 The provisions in the CARES Act apply to “federally held” student loans.
 So what does that mean?
 We’ll break it down by each loan type below.

 If you’re not sure what type of loans you have, you can log in to Federal Student Aid, the Department of Education’s website, or the website of your loan servicer.
-If you already have a Summer account, you can click on My Federal Loans in the left hand menu and sync your loan information in our CARES Act tool—we can tell you right away which of your loans are eligible.
+You can also create an account with Summer and sync your loan information in our CARES Act tool—we can tell you right away which of your loans are eligible.

 Direct loans qualify for all of the provisions of the CARES Act, including the suspension of payments and the interest waiver.
 Direct loans are the newest type of federal student loan.
 You likely have Direct loans if you took out your student loans after 2010 and borrowed from the government through your school.

 If you have Direct loans, you don’t need to do anything else to make sure you can access the benefits!
 (This includes Direct PLUS loans and Direct Consolidation loans).

 Federal Family Education Loans (FFEL) and Perkins loans are older types of federal loans.
 They are only eligible for the interest waiver if they are federally held, and unfortunately most of them are not.

 If your FFEL or Perkins loans are federally held, the lender will be listed as the Department of Education when you log in to Federal Student Aid.

 The good news is that these loans will qualify if they are “consolidated” into a Direct Consolidation loan.
 This will change the loan type to a Direct loan and make it eligible for benefits like the payment suspension and the interest waiver.